asifayyub/Goldy-Gopher/README.md

 # Goldy Gopher
  I have used MVC Core.
 Please clone this repo and click on MVC_Application.sln. it will load the project in visual Studio.
-# i realize the better way to  make form with the helper tag
+# i realize the better way to  make form with the helper tag, i used tr td which is not the right way to create form. i am attaching this code.

             <form method="post" asp-controller="Home" asp-action="Index">